 - A 20-inch manhole was not reinforced to reduce stress.

-The lesson: This one is more difficult.
+This one is more difficult.
 The techniques Mr. Mayville used were not available in 1919 and the steel was thought to be of sufficient thickness and strength.
 It’s the same steel, in fact, that was used for the hull of HMS Titanic.
 Still, it’s best to use experts to get the work done.
 Had Mr. Jell hired engineers to design and build the tank he might have had a better result.
 Had he tested the tank properly, he would have seen the leaks.
 Had he listened to the site foreman, who complained for years about the tank leaking, he might have put a real solution in place instead of just painting the walls brown.

 Disasters happen, sometimes in spite of the best intentions, sufficient regulations, and adequate preparations.
 What we can all do to prevent them is to learn from experience, listen to the experts, pay attention to details and speak up when we spot a problem.
 Today’s anniversary of the Great Molasses Flood is a good day to remember those lessons.